-- Less time for pavement slabs to recover-requiring alternate pavement design and materials for increased life, especially on bridge spans. - Personal Delivery Devices for food, small supplies and last-mile goods rely on pedestrian facilities for door-todoor service-these assets are not inventoried and maintained by the same units of Government as roadways in a lot of cases.
+- Less wheel wander-pavement wear patterns can accelerate rutting and need for maintenance. - Less time for pavement slabs to recover-requiring alternate pavement design and materials for increased life, especially on bridge spans. - Personal Delivery Devices for food, small supplies and last-mile goods rely on pedestrian facilities for door-todoor service-these assets are not inventoried and maintained by the same units of Government as roadways in a lot of cases.